vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 ## Motherboard

-The HBA requires PCIe 2.0 8x slot, which should give it a theoretical maximum of 4 GB/s back to the system bus.
+The HBA requires a PCIe 2.0 8x slot, which should give it a theoretical maximum of 4 GB/s back to the system bus.
 This will be a requirement for the motherboard.
 Since I wanted a small form factor, I decided to see if I could find a motherboard that was suitable and came in a Mini-ITX form factor.
 The FreeNAS